TomerGamerTV/UAT-Global-Server/README.md

-there appears to be a memory leak that i cant fix.
+there appears to be a memory leak. wont look into it for now
-i hope you have decent ram

 # New user?
 [Read this to improve your runs](#training-settings-guide)